kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 }
 ```

-_"config-response"_ message structure:
+`ConfigResponse` message structure:

-- `correlationId` (string, required) - see [3/Messaging IPC][3/MIPC] for description.
+- `correlationId` (string, required): refer to [3/Messaging IPC][3/MIPC] RFC for description.<!--TODO-->
-- `timestamp` (number, required) - timestamp of the message creation time.
+- `timestamp` (number, required): message creation timestamp.
-- `timeout` (number, required) - the amount of time from timestamp that message is actual.
+- `timeout` (number, required): amount of time (starting from the timestamp) before the message gets ignored.
-- `endpointMessageId` (string, required) - unique identifier of original endpoint message.
+- `endpointMessageId` (string, required): unique identifier of original endpoint message.
-- `appVersionName` (string, required) - application version to which endpoint configuration is applicable.
+- `appVersionName` (string, required): application version to which the endpoint configuration is applicable.
-- `endpointId` (string, required) - endpoint unique identifier to which configuration is applicable.
+- `endpointId` (string, required): unique identifier of endpoint to which the configuration is applicable.
-- `contentType` (string, required) - content type of configuration, e.g.: json, protobuf.
+- `contentType` (string, required): type of configuration content, e.g.: JSON, Protocol Buffer.
-- `configId` (string, required) - unique identifier of endpoint configuration.
+- `configId` (string, required): unique identifier of endpoint configuration.
-- `statusCode` (number, required) - status code that holds meaningful information about the result of inbound message processing.
+- `statusCode` (number, required): status code containing information about the result of inbound message processing.
-- `reasonPhrase` (string, required) - status code that holds meaningful information about the result of inbound message processing.
+- `reasonPhrase` (string, optional): status code containing information about the result of inbound message processing.
-- `content` (byte[], optional) - content with configuration data.
+- `content` (byte[], optional): configuration data.
-- `applied` (boolean, required) - shows if client has latest configuration (true if he does).
+- `applied` (boolean, required): shows if client has latest configuration (true if it does).

 Example:

 ```json